-18.1 Students who obtain a 'D' or 'F' grade in any course will not be considered for award of medal.
-Those granted waiver of attendance at examination due to illness, death, marriage, placement activity or participation in events at other schools/institutions and writing supplementary examinations will be considered for award of medals.
-Award of Medal is also subject to satisfactory conduct of the students in the Institute.
+18.4 Those granted waiver of attendance at examination due to illness, death, marriage, placement activity or participation in events at other schools/institutions and writing supplementary examinations will be considered for award of medals.

-18.2 The first three students from the entire batch of Delhi and Kolkata campuses, in order of merit on the basis of their performance in all the trimesters taken together, shall be awarded Gold, Silver and Bronze Medals respectively.
-The Dun and Bradstreet Gold Medal for the Best Student will be awarded to the student according to the defined criteria for this Medal.
+18.5 The first three students from the entire batch of Delhi and Kolkata campuses, in order of merit on the basis of their performance in all the trimesters taken together, shall be awarded Gold, Silver and Bronze Medals respectively.
 The Sumitra Chishti award will be given to the best student in the field of Economics.
-An all-rounder prize will also be awarded from the entire batch of Delhi and Kolkata campuses based on academic performance and extra-curricular activities of the students.
-Once the campus of the winner is known, there will be a separate all-rounder prize for the other campus.
+An All-round Proficiency Award will also be awarded for Delhi and Kolkata campuses based on academic performance and extra-curricular activities of the students.